TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 If it is an array, we output the name and website url of each legislator.
 This is a departure from what we originally implemented.
 Before we had to build the names of all the representatives.
 We intend now to give the template direct access to the array of legislators.
 We will let the template ask and display what it wants from each legislator.

 If `legislators` is not an array, it means that the `legislators_by_zipcode` method entered the rescue clause, which outputs a string.
-We simply want to display that string.
+We want to display that string.

 #### Using ERB